haskus/packages/doc/manual/src/arch/x86.typ

 acknowledged that this architecture was bad by designing the Itanium 64-bit architecture as a replacement in 2001.
-However the latter was a commercial failure and since then we have been stuck with the 64-bit incarnation of the x86 architecture on high-end devices, while other devices have already switched to other architectures like ARM, RISC-V, etc.
+However the latter was a commercial failure and since then we have been stuck with the 64-bit incarnation of the x86 architecture (designed by Intel's competitor AMD!) on high-end devices, while other devices have already switched to other architectures like ARM, RISC-V, etc.

 === Instruction list